silentroach/twic3-archived/README.md

 All you need to start develop is to install [Node.js](https://nodejs.org) and run:

 	# npm install
-	# npm run build
+	# npm run watch

-It will install all dependencies, and build development sources to build folder.
+It will install all dependencies, build development sources to build folder and start to watch changes.

 Please respect the [EditorConfig](http://editorconfig.org) project settings and eslint rules.